 PMS affects thousands of women each month.
 Learning its symptoms and the treatment options available can help you better deal with the aches, pains and emotional disturbances associated with it.

-Premenstrual Syndrome, or PMS, directly correlates with your menstrual cycle.
-Symptoms can occur up to 2 weeks prior to your menstrual cycle.
+Premenstrual Syndrome, or PMS, directly correlates with the menstrual cycle.
+Symptoms can occur up to two weeks before the cycle begins.
 Once menstruation begins, most symptoms subside.
-Here we discuss the reasons PMS occurs, treatment options and the symptoms commonly experienced by women.
+Here, we discuss the reasons PMS occurs, treatment options, and the symptoms commonly experienced by women.

 What Causes PMS?

 Although the causes of PMS aren't clear, scientists speculate that several factors may contribute to the severity of premenstrual syndrome symptoms.
-During the menstrual cycle, your hormones fluctuate, causing chemical changes in the body.
-These changes can cause a plethora of symptoms, including mood swings, insomnia and skin problems.
+During the menstrual cycle, your hormones fluctuate, causing chemical changes.
+These changes can cause a plethora of symptoms, including mood swings, insomnia, and skin problems.

 How Diet Can Affect Premenstrual Syndrome Symptoms

 Your diet can also affect the severity of your symptoms.
-Deficiencies in vitamins and minerals can cause a host of problems, including fatigue, muscle pain, emotional disturbances and skin problems.
-Many women often crave salty foods, which can cause edema.
+Vitamin and mineral deficiency can cause many problems, including fatigue, muscle pain, emotional disturbances, and skin problems.
+Many women crave salty foods, which can cause edema.
 Finally, caffeine and alcohol can alter energy levels and emotional responses.

 PMS Symptoms

-The symptoms of PMS vary from woman to woman, so to determine which symptoms are related to PMS and which are related to another health condition can be difficult.
-Keeping a journal of symptoms for a couple of months can help you ascertain whether your symptoms are related to hormonal fluctuation or another cause.
+Because the symptoms of PMS vary from woman to woman, it can be challenging to determine which symptoms are related to PMS and which are related to another health condition.
+Keeping a journal of symptoms for a few months can help you ascertain whether your symptoms are related to hormonal fluctuations or another cause.

 Skin Conditions